aspect-build/rules_lint/docs/linting.md

 See the `example/test/BUILD.bazel` file in this repo for some examples.

+## Linting generated files

+By default, we filter out generated files from linting.

+To bypass this filter, add `tags=["lint-genfiles"]` to a target to force all the `srcs` to be linted.

 ## Debugging

 Some linters honor the debug flag in this repo.
 To enable it, add a Bazel flag: